-Horse racing tips today: Saturday's best UK and Ireland racing bets
+Horse Racing tips today: Saturday's best UK and Ireland racing bets

-Another busy Saturday in store with the Scottish Grand National (3:35) at Ayr the afternoon’s highlight race, while there’s decent supporting cards from Newbury, Chepstow, Lingfield, Wolverhampton and Leopardstown (Ire).
+Today the horse racing action comes both over the fences and on the flat, with meetings from Aintree, Newcastle and Bangor-on-Dee over jumps, meanwhile meetings from Thirsk and Wolverhampton are on the flat turf and all-weather tracks.
+Here are our Saturday horse racing tips and bets.

+The four meetings at Aintree, Thirsk, Newcastle and Bangor-on-Dee all get underway in the afternoon with the Wolverhampton race card getting underway in the early evening.
+The first race sets off at 12.30pm at Newcastle, with the last race of the day on getting underway at 8.30pm at Wolverhampton.

-We have selected a NAP and NEXT BEST bet for you, one from Ayr and one from Newbury, to add to your bet slip as well as racing bets and tips on the day.
+We have selected a NAP and NEXT BEST bet for you, one from Aintree and one from Bangor-on-Dee, to add to your bet slip as well as racing bets and tips on the day.

 Best Horse Racing Betting Offers

-Horse racing bets & tips today: Ayr, Newbury, Chepstow, Lingfield, Wolverhampton and Leopardstown (Ire)
+Horse racing bets & tips today: Aintree, Thirsk, Newcastle, Bangor-on-Dee and Wolverhampton

-Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the six meeting’s today!
+Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the five meeting’s today!

 Bet £10 Get £30 In Free Bets